Twin House Bed Frame + Trundle Bed Woodworking Plan

 Yes!
 If you apply wood glue to *only* the joints for the headboard and footboard sections, you’ll be able to remove the screws connecting the bed rails and roof beam to the headboard and footboard and move the bed in sections.

 If you anticipate disassembling and moving this bed multiple times, you might consider adjusting the plans to use metal surface-mounted bed rail brackets instead.
-Connecting the bed slats using webbing to make your attached bed slats will also take up less space than using a box spring, while making disassembly easier than installing the bed slats with screws, as suggested in the building plan.
+Connecting the bed slats using webbing to make your attached bed slats will also take up less space than using a box spring, while making disassembly and re-assembly easier than installing the bed slats with screws, as suggested in the building plan.

 Finishing the DIY House Bed Frame